YananZhao0630/Graph-Distributional-Signals-for-Regularization-in-GNNs/README.md

 ```
 These scripts correspond to different regularization methods, referred to as R-GCN, P-GCN, and L-GCN, respectively.
 Among them, R-GCN is our proposed method.

+For applying our regularization methods to other baseline models, please refer to the respective folders: CGNN/, GAT/, GraphCON/, PN-SI/, and WGNN/.
+Each folder contains the corresponding training scripts named xxx_RLoss.py, xxx_PLoss.py, and xxx_LLoss.py, where xxx denotes the model name.